-A.P.
-Literature and Composition

-A.P.
+A.P Calculus A.P.
+Computer Science A.P.
 Environmental Science A.P.
 Statistics

 A.P.
-Music Theory

-A.P.
-American History

-A.P.
-Biology

-A.P.
-Human Geography

-Other A.P. offerings that may be added in the future
+Music TheoryA.P.
+U.S. History (Pre and Post)A.P.
+BiologyA.P.
+Human GeographyOther A.P. offerings may be added.

 The following courses will be excluded in the calculation of high school GPA: